0x0BSoD/WUpdaterCMD/README.md

 Usage: WUpdateCMD.exe <option>
 Options:
         -h,--help               Show this help message
-        -c,--criteria CRITERIA  Specify the path with search criteria i.e. IsInstalled=0 and Type='Software' and IsHidden=0
+        -c,--criteria CRITERIA  Specify the path to file with search criteria i.e. IsInstalled=0 and Type='Software' and IsHidden=0
 ```